 - Cybersecurity support for new cloud applications especially with electronic health records and health information exchanges.

-How to mitigate cybersecurity risks
+How to mitigate cybersecurity risks?

 Reducing cybersecurity risks is the best course of action against the vulnerabilities of the current system.
-Medical device manufacturers and health care delivery organizations must play an important role in this process since patients have gained more access to their own health data globally.
+Medical device manufacturers and healthcare delivery organizations must play an important role in this process since patients have gained more access to their own health data globally.

 Their roles should include putting appropriate measures in place to address patient safety risks as well as ensuring proper device performance.

 Another step would involve taking stock of the current cybersecurity systems.
-Health care providers must have strong encryption systems to protect patient data if these systems are not already in place.
+Healthcare providers must have strong encryption systems to protect patient data if these systems are not already in place.
 Multi-factor authentication can also be of benefit in health care systems.
 Limitations should also be made to who can access patient records.

-Additionally, if organizations monitored searches and downloads from their computer systems they could track anyone who downloaded large files and flag them especially if the files contain sensitive data of patients, research, or financial information.
+Additionally, if organizations monitored searches and downloads from their computer systems they could track anyone who downloaded large files and flag them especially if the files contain sensitive data about patients, research, or financial information.

 Data-centric security controls like these as well as data breach monitoring and data loss prevention will combat cybercriminals when they try to use targeted threats, malware, password breaking, and other such tactics to access data.

-Personnel training is also required to avoid phishing attacks which lead to security breaches.
+Personnel training is also required to avoid phishing attacks that lead to security breaches.
 Strategic reminders through seminars and conferences on the importance of cybersecurity in healthcare would be beneficial.
 Third-party vendors can be involved in training personnel as well as assessing cybersecurity systems and supply chains so they can recommend ways to minimize risks.

-Health care organizations should also consider the introduction of newer technologies such as biometric-based security and blockchain.
+Healthcare organizations should also consider the introduction of newer technologies such as biometric-based security and blockchain.
 Both of these will be useful since they both have inbuilt verification methods.

 However, moving forward will involve critical evaluations and using the best practices regarding cybersecurity.
 Healthcare organizations have to team up to improve the industry’s security.
 These organizations should also consider investing in cyber insurance and incident response plans that certainly help to curtail cybersecurity attacks.